How to help your children feel they belong after separation.

 Separation brings change, and change can feel hard for children.
 Each child experiences and learns to manage change in their own unique way.
 You may have a son who is temperamentally flexible, and change doesn’t faze him quite so much, but for your daughter, who thrives on predictability and regularity, all this change feels very hard.

-Gentle ways to support a sense of belonging across two homes
+Here are five gentle ways we can support a sense of belonging across two homes

 1. Let children know they don’t have to choose

-Children worry about loyalty — about enjoying time in one home and hurting their other parent.
+Children worry about loyalty — if they're enjoying time in one home, are they making the other parent sad?
 They may decide to keep these worries to themselves.

 Simple, repeated reassurance helps: